gatsbyjs/gatsby/docs/docs/data-fetching.md

 In order to fetch data at build time, you can use a source plugin or source data yourself.
 To source data yourself you can create an integration with a third-party system by creating [nodes for the GraphQL layer](/docs/node-creation/) in your `gatsby-node` file from retrieved data that becomes queryable in pages.
 This is the same method that source plugins implement to [source data](/docs/content-and-data/) while the site builds.
 You can read about that process in the [Creating a Source Plugin guide](/docs/creating-a-source-plugin/).

-> This process of fetching data at build time and creating pages from the data is [covered in more depth in the tutorial](/tutorial/part-five/) as well as the docs for [creatiing pages from data programmatically](/docs/programmatically-create-pages-from-data/).
+> This process of fetching data at build time and creating pages from the data is [covered in more depth in the tutorial](/tutorial/part-five/) as well as the docs for [creating pages from data programmatically](/docs/programmatically-create-pages-from-data/).

 #### Source data to be queried at build time